Here are some common problems and solutions you may find useful once you start scripting with PHP.

 Often problems with PHP code are cause by something very simple.
 Check your syntax and look for broken code highlighting (if your editor supports it).

 If you're code is being displayed on your website instead of running make sure all your files are saved with the .php extension.
-Another possible reason for this is that PHP is not enabled on your hosting, we don't enable PHP on our Starter hosting package, if you wish to run PHP and are using this package you will need to upgrade.
+Another possible reason for this is that PHP is not enabled on your hosting.
+We don't enable PHP on our Starter hosting package, so if you wish to run PHP and are using this package you will need to upgrade.

 Most scripts are compatible across different versions of PHP, however sometimes as PHP is upgraded things are changed slightly and will not always be backwards compatible.
 Because of this it's always a good idea to know what version of PHP to code for.